xfaith4/Genesys-API-Explorer-2/docs/ROADMAP_MANIFESTO.md

 ## Roadmap Manifesto

+> Note: This document is **vision/principles** and is not the canonical delivery plan.
+> The canonical roadmap (milestones, sequencing, definitions) is `docs/ROADMAP.md`.

 Here’s the “done right” path if the goal is not “an API explorer,” but an Ops-grade Genesys Cloud intelligence workstation that lets an engineer answer hard questions fast and lets a director walk into a VP meeting with defensible, repeatable metrics.

 ### North Star: stop being an endpoint browser